ws-garcia/CSVsniffer/README.md

 by [W. García](https://sciprofiles.com/profile/3400377).

-An application of the new methodology outlined in the paper can be found in the [CSV interface](https://github.com/ws-garcia/VBA-CSV-interface) repository.
+An application of the _Table Uniformity_ method outlined in the paper can be found in the [CSV interface](https://github.com/ws-garcia/VBA-CSV-interface) repository.
+Also, a Python version using `CleverCSV` source code has been implemented and stored in the `python` folder, demonstrating the reliability of the research presented.

 ## Introduction

 The results from the research can be reproduced by running the `RunTests` method from the macro-enabled Excel workbook `CSVsniffer.xlsm`.
 To review the results for CleverCSV it is necessary to run the scripts from the `clevercsv_test.py` file.
-The text files with the results output are stored in the `Current research` and `cleverCSV` folders
+The text files with the results output are stored in the `Current research` and `cleverCSV` folders.
+Additional results can be read from the `python/tests results/` folder.

 ## Data